cpplibv/libv/LIBV-TODO.md

-libv.ui: Remove mask_watchMouse in favor of a single bool flag as mouse movement determines the other event targets libv.ui: Improve layout pass 1 information channel: doLayout1 should use the return channel instead of member cache libv.ui: broken layout with String2D with size = "100px, d" if text is longer than 100px, layout1 issue | main reason is that layout1 pass uses no limits (in string_2D)
+libv.ui: Remove mask_watchMouse in favor of a single bool flag as mouse movement determines the other event targets libv.ui: Improve layout pass 1 information channel: doLayout1 should use the return channel instead of member cache libv.ui: broken layout with String2D with size = "100px, d" if text is longer than 100px, layout1 issue | main reason is that layout1 pass uses no limits (in string_2D) libv.ui: implement parentDependOnLayout, reduce the number of layout invalidation caused by String2D edit libv.ui.style: parent depends on layout invalidation could be introduced into the property as function test just like fallback | size is now a property and it maintains the parentDependOnLayout flag

 --- STACK ------------------------------------------------------------------------------------------

-libv.ui: implement parentDependOnLayout, reduce the number of layout invalidation caused by String2D edit libv.ui.style: parent depends on layout invalidation could be introduced into the property as function test just like fallback
+libv.ui: scroll_area only the "scroll pane" area without scroll bar
+	libv.ui: scroll area layout
+	libv.ui: scroll area render
+	libv.ui: scroll area (mouse) control

+	libv.ui: (?) scroll area size should equal or inherit(upward) it's content size